-In autumn there is a prolific orchard, three art gardens using naturalistic planting schemes, a fourth art room with living Rothko murals and a fifth with pots.
+Three art gardens using naturalistic planting schemes, a fourth art room with living Rothko murals and a fifth with pots.

 The Edible flower border has lots of tasty flowers according to the season.....sweet ciciley, bonze fennel flowers with pink, white and blue lavenders, daylilies, marsh mallow, bronze fennel, dianthus, pink thymes and marigolds!
 Lavender and lemon drizzle is one of my most popular cakes, but raspberry and elderflower is even better!
 Lavender flapjacks with lots of seeds and dates are excellent too.
 Carrot and marigold cake has now become one of my late summer favourites whilst a classic Victoria sponge (photo) with strawberry and rosewater jam partnered with rosewater cream is brilliant!
 My Tuesday afternoon visitors enjoy different ones each week!
 Group visitors can arrange demonstrations on edible flowers.